perappu/perappu-blog-11ty/_src/content/lorekeeper.md

 Unlike DreamHost and other hosting options, the plan will not magically grow more expensive each year -- I am committed to staying at the $10/month price point.

+It comes with:
+- Unlimited bandwidth
-It comes with **unlimited bandwidth, 25 GB of storage, and free email** (no fighting Sendgrid or Mailersend required!).
-The environment is also **already prepped and ready for Lorekeeper** with Composer installed by default.
-More storage can be added at a rate of $2.00 per 10 GB.
+- 25 GB of storage (More can be added at a rate of $2 per 10GB)
+- Free transactional emails
+- Composer and other Lorekeeper prerequisites pre-installed
+- The ability to enable Anubis as an anti-bot measure*

 **This is for people who are comfortable with coding their own site.
 I do not offer permanent coder services under the shared hosting.**

-While production ready and proudly hosting popular Lorekeeper sites already, guides are still in progress.
-Please contact me via my Discord stokori or my email stokoriel[at]gmail[dot]com if you are interested.
+A setup guide can be found [here](/posts/perabyte-hosting-setup/).
+Please contact me via email (stokoriel[at]gmail[dot]com) or via Discord (stokori) if you have any questions.

+<small>* Requires a small code tweak to your Lorekeeper code to allow trusted proxies</small>

 #### Managed Hosting